collocations.org

 4. position in which sb/sth is not important/noticed

-VERB + BACKGROUND
+VERB + background

-The dispute over the new contract allowed her other problems to fade into the background. | He had learnt how to melt invisibly into the background.
+The dispute over the new contract allowed her other problems to fade into the background.

-The dispute over the new contract allowed her other problems to fade into the background. | He had learnt how to melt invisibly into the background.
+He had learned how to melt invisibly into the background.

 He prefers to remain in the background and let his assistant deal with the press.